Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 ### New Features

 As previously stated to improve my baseline model I needed more features that give more insight into what the category cause of the major outage was.
 I did some more exploratory data analysis and found that the second and third-highest counts of category causes of major outages were intentional attacks and system operability disruption.
 These category causes are more general than severe weather so I looked for more features that could reflect that.
-So the new features I chose were, 'CLIMATE.REGION', 'POPULATION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT'.
-For the features 'U.S._STATE', 'POPULATION', and 'AREAPCT_URBAN' since these features reflect the demographics of the people affected by the major outages I believe would help to explain the high number of major outages due to intentional attacks and system operability disruption.
-As for the features 'CLIMATE.REGION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT' since severe weather is still the most common reason why major outages occurred I believe this would also help to provide my model better information on the weather when to predict major outages occurred due to severe weather or not.
-Since it gives insight into whether the outage was due to a hurricane, the climate of the region where the major occurred, and the amount of water in the state where the major outage occurred these give more data about the weather conditions I hope it will allow my model to make better predictions with the extra information.
+The new features I chose were, 'CLIMATE.REGION', 'POPULATION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT'.
+For the features 'U.S._STATE', 'POPULATION', and 'AREAPCT_URBAN' since these features reflect the demographics of the people affected by the major outages I believe it would better explain the high number of major outages due to intentional attacks and system operability disruption.
+As for the features 'CLIMATE.REGION', 'HURRICANE.NAMES', 'AREAPCT_URBAN', and 'PCT_WATER_TOT' since severe weather is still the most common reason why major outages occurred I believe this would provide my model better information of the weather and land conditions so that it predict if major outages occurred due to severe weather or not more accurately.

-### New Preprocessing line
+### Preprocessing line Additions
 <ul>
-  <li>Custom Function Transformer that binarizes the Hurricane Names.</li>
+  <li> Custom Function Transformer that binarizes the 'HURRICANE.NAMES' column.</li>
-  <li>New Preprocessing Line that one hot encodes 'MONTH', 'U.S._STATE', 'NERC.REGION', and 'CLIMATE.REGION', and turns the Population into percentiles.</li>
+  <li> One hot encodes 'MONTH', 'U.S._STATE', 'NERC.REGION', and 'CLIMATE.REGION' columns.</li>
+  <li> Transforms the 'POPULATION' into quantiles.</li>
-  <li> Leaves 'AREAPCT_URBAN', and 'PCT_WATER_TOT' as is since their values are in percentages that range from 0-99%</li>
+  <li> Leaves 'AREAPCT_URBAN', and 'PCT_WATER_TOT' columns as is.</li>
 </ul>